-|They Came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
+|“They Came to Bethsaida, and some people brought a blind man and begged Jesus to touch him.
 He took the blind man by the hand and led him outside the village.
 When he had spit on the man’s eyes and put his hands on him, Jesus asked, ‘Do you see anything?’
 He looked up and said, ‘I see people; they look like trees walking around.’
 Once more Jesus put his hands on the man’s eyes.
 Then his eyes were opened, his sight was restored, and he saw everything clearly.
 Jesus sent him home, saying, ‘Don’t go into the village.’’’
 (Mark 8:22-26).|

 |“…Woe to you, Bethsaida!
 If the miracles that were performed in you had been performed in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.
-But I tell you, it will be more bearable for Tyre and Sidon on the day of judgment than for you” (Matthew 21:22).|
+But I tell you, it will be more bearable for Tyre and Sidon on the day of judgment than for you.”
+(Matthew 21:22).|

-Contact Us to Inquire About a Tour to These Sites
+Contact Us to Inquire About a Tour of the Galilee

 Points of Interest in the Area